 The game launches with four unique Warhammer 40,000 Dawn of War 4 factions: Space Marines, Orks, Necrons, and, for the first time in the series, the Adeptus Mechanicus.
 Each faction comes with its own Commanders, unique units, and signature abilities.

-If you need some Dawn of War terrain for your 40k tabletop games before this comes out, check out some amazing options here!
+These are the four confirmed launch factions.
+Anything beyond this is speculation until it’s confirmed by Games Workshop.
+But, if you need some Dawn of War terrain for your 40k tabletop games before the video game comes out, check out some amazing options here!

 The Orks in Dawn of War 4